tilgep/Mapchooser-Unlimited/README.md

 Another Mapchooser alternative with changes to nominating and other QoL features

 - Changes based on a version for GFL:ZE ([Vauff](https://github.com/Vauff/) and/or [Snowy](https://github.com/SnowyGFL))
-- Based from [mapchooser_extended](https://forums.alliedmods.net/showthread.php?t=156974) by Powerlord and Alliedmodders
+- Based on [mapchooser_extended](https://forums.alliedmods.net/showthread.php?t=156974) by Powerlord and Alliedmodders

+ **Thanks to Detroid and Koen for testing**

 ## Important
 - This has only been tested on CSGO and there are no plans to support anything else
 - To allow per-client vote menu shuffling, you must compile with **Sourcemod 1.11 or later**
 And any servers you use this on must use **1.11 or later.**
 It will work with 1.10 if you disable this feature
+- For RTV to work, you must change it to use the `mapchooser_unlimited` include file
+- The directory for maps on cooldown may need to be created if it seems to not save after a server restart

 ## Features
 ### Mapchooser